 Does silk shrink ?

 Silk fabric shrink because the woven fibers are tightened after the wash.
-Also I have read that a natural glue present in the silk fibers get activated in the wash – so shrinking is a done thing.
+Also, I have read that a natural glue present in the silk fibers gets activated in the wash – so shrinking is a done thing, especially for Silk Crepe, Raw silk, 2 ply silk and Silk dupioni.
 So plan accordingly when you buy fabric or silk garments.

 How to spot clean silk ?